santisq/PSCompression/docs/en-US/New-ZipEntry.md

 In this example `$_.FullName.Remove(0, $pwd.Path.Length)` is used to get the file paths relative to the current location.
 Using `-EntryPath $_.FullName` without getting the relative paths would work too however this would cause issues while attempting to extract the files later.

-### Example 5: Add all `.txt` files in a specified location with their content using a specified encoding
+### Example 5: Archive all `.txt` files in a specified location using a specified encoding

 ```powershell
 PS ..\pwsh> $files = Get-ChildItem -File -Recurse -Filter *.txt